Coastal Shoulder Surgery & Sports Medicine, LLC is now open!!

 In extreme cases of carpal tunnel syndrome, or if nonsurgical treatments don’t work, Dr. Lewis may recommend surgery.
 Through carpal tunnel release, he can relieve your symptoms by removing the pressure on your nerve.

 If your hands and fingers feel weak, tingly, or numb, don’t wait to get treatment.
-Call Columbus Shoulder Surgery & Sports Medicine or book an appointment online today.
+Call Coastal Shoulder Surgery & Sports Medicine today!!
+Located in Tampa Bay, Largo, FL.